 D. Investment Strategy

 This Fund seeks a positive absolute return through global equity markets and specifically through a majority investment in the UK.
-Investors should read this section in conjunction with the Fund’s investment strategy (as set out in the section ‘Funds’ of the Prospectus).

 The companies in which investments are assessed by the Investment Manager to follow good governance practices.

-The good governance practices of investee companies are assessed prior to making an investment and periodically thereafter in accordance with the Sustainability Risk Policy (“Policy”).
+The good governance practices of investee companies are assessed prior to making an investment and periodically thereafter in accordance with the JHI Responsible Investment Policy, which incorporates our Sustainability Risk Policy (“Policy”).

 The Policy sets minimum standards against which investee companies will be assessed and monitored by the Investment Manager prior to making an investment and on an ongoing basis.
-Such standards may include, but are not limited to: sound management structures, employee relations, remuneration of staff and tax compliance.
+Such standards may include, but are not limited to sound management structures, employee relations, remuneration of staff and tax compliance.

 In addition, the Investment Manager is a signatory to the UN Principles for Responsible Investment (UNPRI).
 As a signatory, the good governance practices of investee companies are also assessed by having regard to the UNPRI principles prior to making an investment and periodically thereafter.